 My focus is on the deep political, economic, business and cultural narratives that frame the way we think about our changing world.
 Essentially I believe that many of the ideas we use to filter and organise our perceptions and thinking about the macro world were developed in a very different time and are less and less relevant today.
 Some of our most important political, economic, social, management and business concepts stem from 19th and 20th Century ideas and perspectives far removed from the experienced reality of our modern, global, hyper-connected, heavily mediated, environmentally threatened and technologically accelerating world.

 Stagnant and institutionalised attitudes, thinking and mindsets at all levels have become the biggest barrier to adapting to accelerating change and thus directing it.
-Simply put, we’re trying to navigate a very new world with old maps, using old tools in our attempts to solve new kinds of problems, and telling old stories to explain things that have never happened before.
+Simply put, I believe that we’re trying to navigate a very new world with old maps, using old tools in our attempts to solve new kinds of problems, and telling old stories to explain things that have never happened before.

 My exploration of these matters involves reading, researching, writing, tweeting and otherwise publicly discussing and communicating.
 My project work includes writing a book and developing a business plan as part of a political-economic narrative project to bring emerging policy solutions together into a single coherent and communicable framework.
 I also offer consulting, freelance and other services and am actively looking for work related to my broad areas of interest.